ESOL Field Experience

 Many of our graduates will satisfy requirements toward eligibility of an English for Speakers of Other Languages (ESOL).
 One of the requirements for the ESOL endorsement is the ESOL Late Field Experience.

 LATE FIELD EXPERIENCE STEP-BY-STEP

 - Review the ESOL Endorsement Requirements information

 - Print a copy of the ESOL Late Field Experience form

-- Include the document in ESOL Chalk and Wire Binder
+- Include the document in ESOL CampusFolio Binder.

-- Also, submit a copy to Dr. Phil Smith to verify
+- Also, submit a copy to the program coordinator to verify.

 ESOL LATE FIELD EXPERIENCE REQUIREMENTS